Amyotrophic lateral sclerosis (ALS)

 - Stiff or clumsy walk

-- Increased reflexes at the joints
+- Decreased or increased reflexes at the joints

 - Difficulty controlling crying or laughing (sometimes called emotional incontinence)